polkadot-js/docs/docs/substrate/extrinsics.md

   - `workload_end_hint`: should be used when enabling auto-renewal for a core that is not expiring in the upcoming bulk period (e.g., due to holding a lease) since it would be  inefficient to look up when the core expires to schedule the next renewal.

+### forceReserve(workload: `Vec<PalletBrokerScheduleItem>`, core: `u16`)
+- **interface**: `api.tx.broker.forceReserve`
+- **summary**:    Reserve a core for a workload immediately.

+   - `origin`: Must be Root or pass `AdminOrigin`.

+  - `workload`: The workload which should be permanently placed on a core starting immediately.

+  - `core`: The core to which the assignment should be made until the reservation takes effect.
+It is left to the caller to either add this new core or reassign any other  tasks to this existing core.

+   This reserves the workload and then injects the workload into the Workplan for the next  two sale periods.
+This overwrites any existing assignments for this core at the start of  the next sale period.

 ### interlace(region_id: `PalletBrokerRegionId`, pivot: `PalletBrokerCoreMask`)
 - **interface**: `api.tx.broker.interlace`
 - **summary**:    Split a Bulk Coretime Region into two wholly-overlapping Regions with complementary  interlace masks which together make up the original Region's interlace mask.